CSCfi/csc-user-guide/FAQ.md

 1. Ask someone (one or two persons) who knows the *content* of the work you have committed to review your pull request.
 This is done in your pull request view using the right-hand-side panel, under `Reviewers`.
 The panel will suggest a few names for you based on, for example, who has edited the same pages recently.
 To view more reviewer options, click the cogwheel in the upper right corner of the `Reviewers` panel.
 If you're still unsure who to pick, you can always drop a message in the Rocket Chat channel #docs.csc.fi.
 Always request someone to review your PR, otherwise there's a high chance that it will just linger around.
 2. To help the reviewer to get started with going through your PR, you should leave a comment in the PR with a link to the preview page `https://csc-guide-preview.rahtiapp.fi/origin/your-branch/path/to/page/` with your additions/changes (edit `/your-branch/path/to/page/` as needed).
 Any other comments are of course also helpful for the reviewer to understand what you have done.
 3. Once the reviewer has gone through your PR, they will request changes or approve the PR.
 Once approved, someone with merge permissions will merge your PR to the master branch.
-You can always ping the Rocket Chat channel #docs.csc.fi to expedite the merging of your PR.
+If the changes you have made are urgent, you can always ping the Rocket Chat channel #docs.csc.fi to expedite the merging of your PR.